neherlab/treetime/README.md

   of that sequence to the sequence of the parent node.
   Other useful options to the constructor include `fill_overhangs`.
 If `TreeAnc` is initialized with `fill_overhangs=True`, 5' or 3' gaps will be treated as missing data and filled with the sequence of the nearest ancestral node.

+  The inferred substitution model is accessible via `print(tt.gtr)` and the equilibrium character frequencies are stored in `tt.gtr.pi`, the symmetric substitution matrix in `tt.gtr.W`.

 * Molecular clock phylogenies